Spring Is High Season for C. difficile, Especially in Northeast

 Mortality from the deadly superbug was highest in the Midwest (7.3%), however, and among older adults (9%).

-According to the CDC, C. difficile has become the most common microbial cause of healthcare-associated infections in U.S. hospitals and costs up to $4.8 billion each year in excess healthcare costs for acute care facilities alone.
+According to the national Centers for Disease Control and Prevention, C. difficile has become the most common microbial cause of healthcare-associated infections in U.S. hospitals and costs up to $4.8 billion each year in excess healthcare costs for acute care facilities alone.

 The infection caused almost half a million infections in 2011, with at least one recurrence in 83,000 of those patients, according to the CDC.
 Within 30 days of their initial diagnosis, 29,000 U.S. patients died that year, public health officials add.